 Salman Rushdie is one of the literary world’s most recognisable figures and one of its most entertaining characters.
-So we’re thrilled he is joining us at this year’s London Literature Festival in Royal Festival Hall.
-Appearing in conversation with author and critic Erica Wagner, he promises to talk about everything from his writing life and his most recent book, to Trump-era America.
+So we were thrilled he was able to join us at this year’s London Literature Festival in Royal Festival Hall.
+Appearing in conversation with author and critic Erica Wagner, he talked about everything from his writing life and his most recent book, to Trump-era America.

-Ahead of his appearance we’ve taken a look back over the Booker Prize-winning author’s career, from advertising copywriter to Netflix content producer, via some exquisite writing, violence and censorship – and a few cameo appearances on film and television.
+Ahead of his appearance we took a look back over the Booker Prize-winning author’s career, from advertising copywriter to Netflix content producer, via some exquisite writing, violence and censorship – and a few cameo appearances on film and television.

 The first, a sci-fi/fantasy story called Grimus, was published in 1975, the most recent is The Golden House.
 This book takes a look at contemporary American society and what Rushdie perceives as the country’s inability to learn from its own history.